 - Knead the dough by hand.
 If the dough is too dry, add pizza sauce 1 tablespoon at a time until it’s the right consistency.
 If the dough is too wet, gradually add flour.

-- Divide the dough in half, cover, and let them rise for 10 minutes.
+- Divide the dough in half, cover, and let rise for 10 minutes.
 See baking instructions below.

 Regular Pan-Crust Pizza

 - Using two greased 9x9x2″ baking pans, press the dough into the bottom of the pans and 1″ up the sides for the crust.
 Cover the pans and let the dough rise until it’s doubled in size (approx. 35-45 minutes).

 - Bake the crust at 375 degrees for about 25 minutes or until brown.

 - Top with pizza sauce, cheese, and your favorite meats and vegetables.